Numerical methods for ordinary differential equations: First-order exponential integrator method

+Exponential integrators are particularly useful for stiff differential equations where the stiffness lies in the linear term.
+The linear term is solved exactly, so it does not limit the step size.
+Higher order exponential integrators can be derived, either of multistep type or Runge-Kutta type.

 Generalizations

 The Euler method is often not accurate enough.
 In more precise terms, it only has order one (the concept of order is explained below).
 This caused mathematicians to look for higher-order methods.

 One possibility is to use not only the previously computed value y_{n} to determine y_{n+1}, but to make the solution depend on more past values.
 This yields a so-called multistep method.
 Perhaps the simplest is the leapfrog method which is second order and (roughly speaking) relies on two time values.